RGTechPro/tdd_sum/README.md

-# String Calculator - TDD Implementation
+# String Calculator TDD Assignment

-A Flutter implementation of the classic String Calculator kata using Test-Driven Development (TDD) principles.
+This is my implementation of the String Calculator kata for the technical assessment.
+I built it using Flutter with TDD methodology and clean architecture principles.

-## What is this?
+## What it does

-This is my implementation of the String Calculator kata assignment.
-I built it using Flutter with proper TDD methodology - wrote tests first, then implemented the features step by step.
-Also added a simple UI so you can actually try it out instead of just running tests.
+A string calculator that processes number strings and returns their sum.
+Started with basic comma-separated numbers but now handles various delimiter formats including custom ones.

 The calculator handles various input formats: